Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 ### HRV Time domain

 Standard Deviation of Inter Beat Intervals is the most basic way to analyse HRV in the time domain, so it should be included in our model inputs.
-The standard deviation of the successive differences between IBIs is also an easy and basic measurement. [@Danieli2014] also shows that RMSSD and SDNN are higher in athletes so both metrics are included.
+The standard deviation of the successive differences between IBIs is also an easy and basic measurement.
+Danieli et al. [@Danieli2014] also show that RMSSD and SDNN are higher in athletes so both metrics are included.

 pNN50 was chosen over NN50 because the number of beats in the 120-second window varies greatly depending on the current heart rate of the subject. (at maximum exertion, the RR interval can drop to 350ms resulting in a window of 300-350 beats, while at rest the RR interval can be as high as 1000ms, resulting in a window of 120 beats)